The Friday Report: April 27th, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 Fresh to Consumers: Walmart Competes with Amazon for Grocery Delivery

 Big box retailer Walmart is poised to take the next swipe at leading online retailer Amazon.
 By partnering with the on-demand delivery service Postmates, Walmart will be able to service nearly 40% of households across the United States.
+Ready to expand its grocery delivery service, using delivery partner Postmates will enable Walmart to offer same day delivery of fresh food and grocery items to consumers shopping online.
+The new Walmart grocery delivery service will launch first in Charlotte North Carolina and is expected to roll out to 100 other metro areas in the months that follow.

 Walmart retail customers will place orders using either the Walmart website or an existing grocery app which is available on mobile devices.
 Consumers can select a time window for delivery and will be charged a $9.95 delivery fee for a minimum order of $30.
 Walmart also offers free pickup service in selected locations to consumers who prefer to order ahead and